p2/OAuth2/README.md

 Would be nice to add another code example here, but it's pretty much the same as for the _code grant_.

+### Site-Specific Peculiarities

+Some sites might not strictly adhere to the OAuth2 flow.
+The framework deals with those deviations by creating site-specific subclasses.

+- Facebook: `OAuth2CodeGrantFacebook` to deal with the [URL-query-style response](https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow/v2.2) instead of the expected JSON dictionary.

 Playground
 ----------